stbnrivas/dataModels/specs/Parking/ParkingAccess/doc/spec.md

 -   `source` : A sequence of characters giving the source of the entity data.

-    -   Attribute type: Text or URL
+    -   Attribute type: Property.
+Text or URL
     -   Optional

 -   `dataProvider` : Specifies the URL to information about the provider of this information

-    -   Attribute type: URL
+    -   Attribute type: Property.
+URL
     -   Optional

 -   `location` : Geolocation of the access point represented by a GeoJSON Point.

-    -   Attribute type: Text or URL
+    -   Attribute type: GeoProperty.
+Text or URL
     -   Optional

 -   `dataProvider` : Specifies the URL to information about the provider of this information

-    -   Attribute type: URL
+    -   Attribute type: Property.
+URL
     -   Optional

 -   `location` : Geolocation of the access point represented by a GeoJSON Point.

-    -   Attribute type: `geo:json`.
+    -   Attribute type: GeoProperty. `geo:json`.
     -   Normative References:
         [https://tools.ietf.org/html/rfc7946](https://tools.ietf.org/html/rfc7946)
     -   Mandatory